Microsoft Copilot

 Microsoft Copilot is a generative artificial intelligence chatbot developed by Microsoft AI, a division of Microsoft.
-Based on OpenAI's GPT-4 and GPT-5 series of large language models, it was launched in 2023 as Microsoft's main replacement for the discontinued Cortana.
+Based on the Microsoft Prometheus large language model, it was launched in February of 2023 as Microsoft's main replacement for the discontinued Cortana from Windows 10.

-The service was introduced in February 2023 under the name Bing Chat, as a built-in feature for Microsoft Bing and Microsoft Edge.
+The service was introduced in February 2023 under the name Bing Chat, as a built-in feature for Microsoft Bing and Microsoft Edge but would later be integrated into Windows and Microsoft 365 under various names.
 Over the course of 2023, Microsoft began to unify the Copilot branding across its various chatbot products, cementing the "copilot" analogy.

-At its Build 2023 conference, Microsoft announced its plans to integrate Copilot into Windows 11, allowing users to access it directly through the taskbar.
-In January 2024, a dedicated Copilot key was announced for Windows keyboards.
+Microsoft introduced the Microsoft 365 Copilot app in January of 2025, which was a rebranded version of the Microsoft 365 app.
+The app works differently than the consumer version of Copilot, being centred more on work, business and education users.

-Copilot utilizes the Microsoft Prometheus model, built upon OpenAI's GPT-4 and GPT-5 foundational large language models, which in turn have been fine-tuned using both supervised and reinforcement learning techniques.
+Copilot utilizes the Microsoft Prometheus model, built upon OpenAI's GPT large language models, which in turn have been fine-tuned using both supervised and reinforcement learning techniques.
 Copilot's conversational interface style resembles that of ChatGPT.
 The chatbot is able to cite sources, create poems, generate songs, and use numerous languages and dialects.

 Microsoft operates Copilot on a freemium model.
 Users on its free tier can access most features, while priority access to newer features, including custom chatbot creation, is provided to paid subscribers under paid subscription services.
 Several default chatbots are available in the free version of Microsoft Copilot, including the standard Copilot chatbot as well as Microsoft Designer, which is oriented towards using its Image Creator to generate images based on text prompts.

 Background

 In 2019, Microsoft partnered with OpenAI and began investing billions of dollars into the organization.
 Since then, OpenAI systems have run on an Azure-based supercomputing platform from Microsoft.
 In September 2020, Microsoft announced that it had licensed OpenAI's GPT-3 exclusively.
 Others can still receive output from its public API, but Microsoft has exclusive access to the underlying model.

 In November 2022, OpenAI launched ChatGPT, a chatbot which was based on GPT-3.5.
 ChatGPT gained worldwide attention following its release, becoming a viral Internet sensation.
 On January 23, 2023, Microsoft announced a multi-year US$10 billion investment in OpenAI.
 On February 6, Google announced Bard (later rebranded as Gemini), a ChatGPT-like chatbot service, fearing that ChatGPT could threaten Google's place as a go-to source for information.
 Multiple media outlets and financial analysts described Google as "rushing" Bard's announcement to preempt rival Microsoft's planned February 7 event unveiling Copilot, as well as to avoid playing "catch-up" to Microsoft.

+The terms of service of Copilot state that it is for entertainment purposes only, and not to rely on it for important advice.